 - A. Traffic Safety Measures.
 One or more of the following traffic safety measures shall be required in an effort to aid access and traffic management: - 1.
 Access Road Requirements.
 Access roads shall be utilized to service commercial development located along the corridor.
-Such roads will help prevent traffic interruptions on the thoroughfare. - 2.
+Such roads will help prevent traffic interruptions on the thoroughfare.

 Left Turn Lanes.
-Left turn lanes, which provide stacking lanes for those cars preparing to turn left, shall be utilized in an effort to help prevent traffic slow down and traffic hazards. - 3.
-Acceleration/Deceleration Lanes.
-Acceleration/deceleration lanes shall be utilized to help prevent traffic slow-down and general interruptions, thereby avoiding potential traffic hazards. - 4.
+Left turn lanes, which provide stacking lanes for those cars preparing to turn left, shall be utilized in an effort to help prevent traffic slow down and traffic hazards.
+2.

+3. Acceleration/Deceleration Lanes.
+Acceleration/deceleration lanes shall be utilized to help prevent traffic slow-down and general interruptions, thereby avoiding potential traffic hazards.

 Driveway Spacing.
-Access points shall be separated by a minimum distance of 600 feet (from edge to edge of driveway cuts) along Broad Street (SR 16) and shall be adjusted accordingly for other roads included in the TC based on their given speed limits (National Cooperative Highway Research Program, Access Management Guidelines for Activity Center, Washington, D.C., 1992). - 5.
+Access points shall be separated by a minimum distance of 600 feet (from edge to edge of driveway cuts) along Broad 4.
+Street (SR 16) and shall be adjusted accordingly for other roads included in the TC based on their given speed limits (National Cooperative Highway Research Program, Access Management Guidelines for Activity Center, Washington, D.C., 1992).
 Right-in / Right-out only turns.
-Points of access that allow only right in/right-out access shall be utilized in an effort to help prevent traffic slowdown and additional points of traffic conflicts. - 6.
-Or other traffic safety measures as approved by the City engineers. - B. Front Yard Setback Requirements.
+Points of access that allow only right

+5. in/right-out access shall be utilized in an effort to help prevent traffic slowdown and additional points of traffic conflicts.

+6. Or other traffic safety measures as approved by the City engineers.

+- B. Setback Requirements.
 The front yard setback shall be based on the recommended right-of-way width as outlined in the Master Thoroughfare Plan.
-The setback for all new structures shall be equal to the total right-of-way width, and shall be measured from the centerline of the designated corridor highway or road.
-This front yard setback shall apply only to the designated corridor roadways as outlined in Section 1259.03A.
-Corner lots are exempted from meeting this requirement on both corners unless the opposite corner is along a designated corridor roadway also. - C. Loading Areas.
-Commercial loading areas shall be located behind building(s) and screened from adjacent unlike uses. - D. Storage Areas.
+All yard setbacks shall be approved, approved with modifications or disapproved by the Planning and Zoning Commission with consideration given to recommendations from City staff. - Loading Areas.
+Commercial loading areas shall be located behind building(s) and screened from adjacent unlike uses. - Storage Areas.
 Storage areas and trash storage receptacles shall be totally enclosed by structures or opaque fences on four sides, screened from adjacent uses, and be located behind building(s). - E. Utility and Transmission Lines: New or upgraded utility, cable or other communications lines, and transmission lines located within the TC Overlay District (including those located along the rear property line) shall be located underground and be designed and located in such a manner that they will have minimum adverse visual and physical impact on the roadside. - F. Pedestrian/Handicap Access.
 Sidewalks shall be provided along each developed parcel or upon change in use of an existing developed parcel within the TC Overlay District if a sidewalk does not exist at the time of the development or change in use of the parcel.
 Sidewalks shall be designed to minimize conflict with motor vehicles and shall be installed pursuant to sidewalk design specifications in Section 1117.15 of the Pataskala Subdivision Regulations.

-- G. Corridor Landscaping/Buffers/Screening. - 1.
+G. Corridor Landscaping/Buffers/Screening.

 All existing, healthy trees having a trunk diameter of 6 inches or more measured 5 feet above the ground shall be preserved whenever possible.
 The developer shall be required to submit a tree survey which indicates the location of such trees so that site design options that would allow for the maximum preservation of mature tree stands may be negotiated.
-(See Chapter 1283, Trees and Landscaping for tree protection requirements.) - 2.
-A "buffer zone" shall be required along the boundary of all neighboring properties.
-The width of these buffer zones shall be in accordance with the following chart:
+(See Chapter 1283, Trees and Landscaping for tree protection requirements.)